TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

      with menu.activate() to deactivate all entries, and finally,

-   * a text string that is pattern matched against the label of the menu entry, as scanned from the top of the menu to the bottom.
+   * a text string that is pattern matched against the label of the menu entry, as scanned kutoka the top of the menu to the bottom.
 Note that this index type is considered after all the others, which means that matches for menu items labelled ``last``, ``active``, or ``none`` may be interpreted as the above literals, instead.